-The pilot concerns non-accompanying family members who were not declared and therefore were not examined by immigration authorities when the sponsor applied for Canadian permanent residence.
+The pilot concerns non-accompanying family members who were not examined by immigration authorities when the sponsor applied for Canadian permanent residence.

 This lifetime ban has long been a source of controversy, with the Canadian Council for Refugees (CCR) calling it “a significant barrier” to family reunification in Canada.